trunk-io/neovim-trunk/README.md

 ## Usage

-1. Verify that [trunk](https://docs.trunk.io/cli) is in the PATH and init'd in the repo
+1. Verify that [trunk](https://docs.trunk.io/cli) is in your PATH and you have run `trunk init` in your repo
 2. Open a file in neovim `nvim <file>`
 3. View inline diagnostic annotations
 4. Run `:lua vim.lsp.buf.code_action()` on a highlighted section to view and apply autofixes